List of 10 global venture capital investors

 Based in Austin, Texas, Silverton Partners is a leading US early-stage investor.
 The firm has a strong Texas focus and a successful track record.
-So far, Silverton had invested in more than 75 startups.
+So far, Silverton has invested in more than 75 startups.
 Amongst the portfolio companies, more than 30 were acquired and 4 had an IPO.
-Portfolio companies include wp engine, SailPoint or TheZebra.
+Portfolio companies include WP Engine, SailPoint, and TheZebra.

 2. Creandum (Stockholm, Sweden)

 Creandum is a Swedish venture capital investor that is now active in various countries.
-The venture capital firm which was founded in 2003 can exhibit many successful investments, amongst others Spotify, kry or iZettle.
-Current portfolio companies include Timberhub (marketplace for timber) or Leapsome (Performance Management Software).
+The venture capital firm which was founded in 2003 can exhibit many successful investments, amongst others Spotify, Kry, or iZettle.
+Current portfolio companies include Timberhub (marketplace for timber) and Leapsome (Performance Management Software).

 3. Viva Ventures Biotech Fund (Hong Kong)

 The Hong Kong-based startup investor Viva Ventures Biotech is focused on investments in the life sciences sector.
 The fund is active since 2008 and focuses on early-stage investments.
 The sweet spot of the firm lies at the $10M discovery stage.
 Portfolio companies include Clues Therapeutics, Dogmar or Seraxis.

 Based in London, UK, Superseed is focused on supporting B2B software startups to “their first million”.
 The venture capital investor actively helps with their expertise to get sales traction and to realize the first million in revenue.
 Portfolio companies include Garvis, Finteum, and Techsembly.

 5. Übermorgen Ventures (Zürich, Switzerland)